frasertweedale/notes-redhat/design/pki-profiles-ldap.rst

 instructed to disable any custom mechanisms they may have in place to replicate profile changes between clones.

-Further detail on upgrade implications for the two main approaches follows.

-LDAP-based profiles only
-^^^^^^^^^^^^^^^^^^^^^^^^

 The 10.3 migration process must move all profiles into LDAP.
 File-based profiles will be left on the filesystem for the time being, but will no longer be used.

-A database attribute will record whether a profile was user-defined or user-modified.
-Because updates to default profiles are rare, this design proposal does not specify a mechanism for handling them.
+A database attribute will record whether a profile was user-defined or user-modified, for use by update scripts.

-Such changes should be managed on a case-by-case basis by migration scripts, subject to the following:
+Because behavioral changes to default profiles are rare, this design proposal does not specify a mechanism for handling them.
+Such changes should be managed on a case-by-case basis by **optional** update scripts (i.e., not run automatically, but at the administrator's discretion).
+Accompanying release notes should explain the behavoiural changes and detail the process for applying the changes.

-* Migration scripts *must not* simply overwrite a modified version of a default profile.

-* A migration script *should* inform the administrator performing the upgrade when a default profile could not be updated due to modifications.

-* A migration script *may* implement a mechanism for merging changes to a default profile, provided the administrator is notified when this mechanism is invoked and copies of the content involved in the merge are made available for inspection.

-File-based system profiles
-^^^^^^^^^^^^^^^^^^^^^^^^^^

-Upgrade scripts must detect added or modified profiles and move these into the LDAP profile storage.

-Added profiles will then be removed from the CA subsystem profiles directory, and modified profiles will be restored to a pristine state, which will ensure:

-* updates to default profiles can always be written to the corresponding file-based profiles without conflict;

-* a smooth changeover to a `System profiles`_ directory will be possible, if this proposal is implemented.

 Tests